aanciaes/TrustedPasSEnvironment/README.md

 If you want to specify a password, make sure to indicate it in the client config file as well

 ##### Important
-Make sure to setup port forwarding on virtual box as well, to map the port 6379 of the host to the VM (on 6379 as well) or setup the proper networking
+Make sure to setup port forwarding on virtual box as well, to map the port 6379 of the host to the VM (on 6379 as well) or setup the proper networking.

 ### Run client (project):